outpaddling/Coding-Standards/README.md

 ```-march-native```.
 In some cases this may produce better results than
 hand-written assembly language.

+5. Code should build using STOCK tools on any currently supported *nix
+distribution.
+Users should not be required to install a newer compiler in order to build
+the code.

 ## Testing

 1. Test new code frequently.
 Do not write more than a few dozen lines of